hamurlik/AutoAccent/README.md

 - Asciizonian is the default, only uses ASCII characters.
 - Bogzonian is a version of Asciizonian, has funnier looking v and w.
 - Truezonian uses unicode characters.
+The only preset that uses random chance.

 To use Asciizonian and Bogzonian properly, you need to write your initial message using Cyrillic letters, transliterating into English.